sharc-lab/FPGA_ECE8893/2023_Spring/Lab1/README.md

 > Missing or incomplete information &rarr; -2 point for each question
 > Report values different from the ones achieved in **Part A.1**  &rarr; -3 points each
 > Insufficient description of technique(s) adopted &rarr; -2 points

+### Part C (Extra 20 points)

+Awarded on a case-to-case to basis depending on how well the analysis/observations/implementations adhere to the questions stated.